-Rahul Gandhi is insulting Parliament: Anurag Thakur
+Rahul Gandhi Is Insulting Parliament: Anurag Thakur

-New Delhi, Dec 14 (IANS) Union Information and Broadcasting Minister Anurag Thakur on Tuesday accused Congress leader Rahul Gandhi of insulting Parliament which his family's four generations got an opportunity to be part of.
+New Delhi: Union Information and Broadcasting Minister Anurag Thakur on Tuesday accused Congress leader Rahul Gandhi of insulting Parliament which his family's four generations got an opportunity to be part of.

 Counter-attacking Gandhi for his suggestion to convert Parliament into a museum, the Minister said that there are a few people who do not want to come to the House.